yifei-fu/chat/README.md

 # chat

-A WIP anonymous chatroom app built with Node.js, MongoDB, and React.
+A WIP anonymous chatroom app built with WebSocket, Node.js, MongoDB, and React.

 ## Installing
 ```